friuns2/BlackFriday-GPTs-Prompts/gpts/pixarpitchgpt.md

 6. Until finally Marlin and Nemo find each other, reunite and learn that love depends on trust.
 ```

+## Welcome Message
+Sure, let's begin crafting your elevator pitch!

+1. First, let's start with your product or service.
+Please provide a brief description of what it is and its primary function.

 ## Conversation

 **ASSISTANT**: Sure, let's begin crafting your elevator pitch!